jihanum/WhisperSubtitles/README.md

 Generates an .srt file containing timed closed captions sourced from an input video or audio file.
 Can output translated closed captions.

-Requires openai-whisper, CUDA PyTorch, and ffmpeg to function.
 Code is written to run on Nvidia GPUs.

 Dependency installation commands:
 - pip install openai-whisper